 To be nationally recognized for developing skilled and caring professionals prepared to educate students in a diverse and changing world.

 The School of Education prepares teachers at both the undergraduate and graduate levels and provide advanced professional development through a fully online Master of Education program.
 Initial undergraduate licensure programs are offered on the main campus.
 Graduate licensure programs are offered on the main campus as well at two extended sites in Minnesota.
 The SOE faculty have multiple years of experience in K-12 settings and remain active in the schools and community.

-The Teacher Education program at the College of St. Scholastica is accredited by both the Council for the Accreditation of Educator Preparation (CAEP) and the Teacher Education Accreditation Council (TEAC) for a period of 7 years, from October 2013 to October 2020.
+The Teacher Education program at the College of St. Scholastica is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP) for a period of 7 years, from July 2019 to July 2026.
 This accreditation includes the following sites: Duluth, Brainerd, St. Paul and St. Cloud, Minnesota.
 The accreditation does not include individual education courses that the Educator Preparation Program offers to P-12 educators for professional development, re-licensure, or other purposes.

 Critical reflective practice is a complex process that involves continual analysis of one's teaching effectiveness and the impact of one's instructional decisions on students' learning.
 We model reflective practice and provide pre-service and in-service teachers opportunities to reflect and dialogue on their own experiences in the classroom.

 We understand that the idea of "innovation" can mean different things depending on the sector (social and/or business).
 Innovation can include products, process, and service.
 In the School of Education, we most strongly align with the area of "service innovation".